schlind/Karlsruher/README.md

 # @Karlsruher
 * is a robot on Twitter ([Link](https://twitter.com/Karlsruher))
 * retweets mentions from its followers when they apply some rules
+* deletes tweets after some time to keep own timeline clean
 ---

 ## Social Networking Feature